Explained: What is Citizenship Amendment Bill, does it violate Article 14

 Why the Opposition

-A large section of people, organisations in the Northeast have opposed the bill saying it will nullify the provisions of the Assam Accord of 1985, which fixed March 24, 1971 as the cut-off date for deportation of all illegal immigrants irrespective of religion.
+People in Northeast have opposed the bill saying it will nullify the provisions of the Assam Accord of 1985, which fixed March 24, 1971 as the cut-off date for deportation of all illegal immigrants irrespective of religion.

-The Meghalaya and Mizoram governments have also strongly opposed the Citizenship Amendment Bill and adopted resolutions against it.
+The BJP led Meghalaya and Mizoram governments have also strongly opposed the Citizenship Amendment Bill and adopted resolutions against it.

-In fact, the Asom Gana Parishad (AGP) snapped ties with the BJP on Monday over the Citizenship Bill.
+In fact, the Asom Gana Parishad (AGP) snapped ties with the BJP over the Citizenship Bill.